TUM-DSE/sys-lab/README.md

 ## Teaching and Learning Methods
 The students will work in a team of four, and each group will be assigned to a particular open-source computer system published in a recent top systems conference (SOSP, OSDI, EuroSys, ASPLOS, ATC, NSDI, …).
 The course will be split into four major components as follows.

- -  **Phase I: Deployment and evaluation.** Students will be tasked, in groups of four, to select an open-source computer system published in a recent top systems conference (SOSP, OSDI, EuroSys, ASPLOS, ATC, NSDI, …).
-Students will have a couple of weeks to read the documentation, paper, and necessary related work, understand them.
+ -  **Phase I: Deployment and evaluation.** Students will be asked to choose between a collection of open-source computer system published in a recent top systems conference (SOSP, OSDI, EuroSys, ASPLOS, ATC, NSDI, …).
+Students will have a couple of weeks to read the documentation, paper, and necessary related work and understand them.
 Students will then deploy the source code associated with that system.
-The goal will be to gain a deep experience with technologies used in state of the art systems and to acquire hands-on experience with evaluating complex computer systems.
+The goal will be to gain a deep experience with technologies used in state-of-the-art systems and acquire hands-on experience with evaluating complex computer systems.

 - **Phase II: Contribution.** Students will then be tasked to implement an additional feature(s) that extends the existing system, either to mitigate some of its limitations or expand the use-case to other domains.
 The goal of this phase is to acquaint students with contributing to open-source projects and thus students are highly encouraged to perform a pull-request to get their contribution merged into the source code of the project.